Scholarships for International Research Fees (SIRF) [F51416]

 3.3 It is the responsibility of the student to ensure they hold a valid visa while in Australia.

 3.4 If a visa expires, the student may be removed from Australia.

-3.5 Where a SIRF award holder is granted an extension to their scholarship, they may be required to renew their student visa.
-Further details can be obtained from the Department of Immigration and Citizenship (DIAC).
+3.5 Where a SIRF holder is granted an extension to their scholarship, they may be required to renew their student visa.
+Further details can be obtained from the Department of Immigration and Border Protection (DIBP).

 4. Health care cover

 4.1 SIRF holders and their dependants are required to join the Overseas Student Health Cover (OSHC) scheme.
-The University meets the cost of a standard OSHC policy for the award holder only.
-It is the responsibility of the award holder to pay for the cost of health cover for their dependants.
+It is the responsibility of award holders to pay for the cost of health cover for themselves and their dependants.